New Job Anxiety: 15 Proven Tips to Overcome First Day Nerves

 Schedule 1:1 meetings with your manager / direct reports

-If it’s not included in your onboarding, schedule time with your manager or direct reports regularly within the first few months.
+If it’s not included in your onboarding, schedule time with your manager or direct reports regularly within the first few days or weeks.
 This is especially important if you work in distributed teams and not everyone’s in the same place.

 This time can be structured to give quick feedback about how you’re doing and if there’s something that you need to change.
 Or, it can be totally social, so that you get to know your colleagues on a personal basis before starting the professional nitty-gritty.